nginxinc/docker-nginx-amplify/README.md

 When using Amplify with Docker, another option is available and recommended — which is `imagename`.
 The `imagename` option tells the Amplify Agent that it's running in a container environment, and that the agent should collect and report metrics and metadata accordingly.

-If you prefer to see the individual instances started from the same image as separate objects, assign different `imagename`s to each of the running instances.
+If you prefer to see the individual instances started from the same image as separate objects, assign different `imagename`'s to each of the running instances.

 You can learn more about the agent configuration options [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-amplify-agent).